kubeshop/botkube-docs/content/installation/Teams/_index.md

   - **TLS_SECRET_NAME** is the K8s TLS secret name for the SSL termination<br>

    Configuration syntax is explained [here](/configuration).
-   Complete list of helm options is documented [here](/configuration/#helm-install-options)
+   A complete list of helm options is documented [here](/configuration/#helm-install-options)

   Send **@BotKube ping** in the channel to see if BotKube is running and responding.